Trail 12 Re-Route in Town of Lynne

 You need your AWSC membership number AND current snowmobile registration.

-Your AWSC membership number does not change from year to year and can be found on your Wisconsin Snowmobile News Magazine
+Your AWSC membership number does not change from year to year and can be found on your Wisconsin Snowmobile News Magazine or you can look it up on the AWSC website: AWSC Member # lookup

 • Credit card payments are the quickest method.